 INTRODUCING OUR PRINCIPAL PARTNERS

-We’re delighted to welcome our Principal Partners on board, who are supporting COP26 by providing vital expertise, commitment and action to help tackle climate change.
+Our Principal Partners supported COP26 by providing vital expertise, commitment and action to help tackle climate change.
+Our partnerships ended at the start of COP27.

 Read more from our COP26 Partners on their dedication to help deliver international action on climate change below.